 After reading a blog post by Dale Robinette (thanks Dale!), we realized that we gave our readers advice on how to hire a new Chief Operating Officer, but gave no advice on when it is time for your company to find a new one.

-Here are a few thoughts on when to hire a COO:
+Here are a few thoughts on when to hire a Chief Operating Officer:

 1) If your current COO leaves, you need to find a replacement.
 Most businesses benefit from having a COO, and trying to run a business without an operations leader is a risk most business owners should not take.